 4. Cover ditch with soil.

-1. Make Ag-SAP water gel in a big plastic drum (or other nonmetallic container).
+1. Make Ag-SAP water gel in a big plastic drum (or another nonmetallic container).

 3. Mix water gel with soil (2:5);

-4. Planting trees in hole after laying the soil mixed with water gel.
+4. Planting trees in the hole after laying the soil mixed with water gel.

 – Avoid metal containers;